 An Associate Degree in Supply Chain Management prepares you to manage and coordinate all logistical functions in an enterprise.
 Our UC Supply Chain Management course includes instruction in acquisitions and purchasing, inventory control, resource estimation and allocation, and budgeting.

-In the context of today’s global economy, there is an ever-increasing demand for greater innovation, increasing efficiency, and cost reduction, all in an effort to generate recurring value for the firm and its customers.
+In the context of today’s global economy, there is an ever-increasing demand for greater innovation, increasing efficiency, and cost reduction, all in an effort to generate recurring value.
+There is also an imbalance in the supply chain workforce largely due to a shortage in skilled labor, and an increasing number of retirees.
+Some estimates suggest the global demand for supply chain professionals exceeds supply by 6-to-1.

 Are you looking for a high-quality, online academic program from a premier research and higher learning institution?
 Then UC Online may be right for you.
 We were one of the first institutions to offer online courses, and innovation in education is at the forefront of everything we do.